 North Korea ignores US offer for talks, citing hostile policy

-SEOUL: North Korea said on Thursday (Mar 18) it will ignore a US offer for talks unless it withdraws its hostile policy on the North, days after Washington said it reached out to Pyongyang through various channels.
+SEOUL: North Korea said on Thursday (Mar 18) it will ignore a US offer for talks unless it withdraws its hostile policy, after Washington reached out to Pyongyang in a bid to resume nuclear negotiations.

-The statement by Choe Son Hui, the first vice foreign minister, came hours before the top diplomats and defence chiefs of the United States and South Korea meet in Seoul in their first joint talks in five years to discuss North Korea’s nuclear program.
+The statement by Choe Son Hui, the first vice foreign minister, came hours before the US and South Korean foreign and defense chiefs met in Seoul for their first joint talks in five years to discuss North Korea’s nuclear program.

-“We don’t think there is need to respond to the US delaying-time trick again,” Choe said in a statement carried by state media.
+“What has been heard from the US since the emergence of the new regime is only a lunatic theory of ‘threat from North Korea’ and groundless rhetoric about ‘complete denuclearisation,’” Choe said, calling the offer for talks a “time-delaying trick”.

 “We have already declared our stand that no (North Korea)-US contact and dialogue of any kind can be possible unless the US rolls back its hostile policy toward (North Korea).
 Therefore, we will disregard such an attempt of the US in the future, too.”

-US-led diplomacy on North Korea’s nuclear program remains stalemated for about two years because of disputes over US-led sanctions on the North.
+US-led diplomacy focusing on North Korea’s nuclear weapons remains stalemated for about two years because of disputes over US-led sanctions.

 READ: North Korea might flight test new ICBM design 'in the near future', says US general